amitnhpc120776-hub/vidyaa-saarthi-ui/Codex/workflow-step1.md

 ## Responsive Behavior (If Needed)

 Include notes ONLY if the component has explicit responsive structural differences.
-Default assumption: mobile-first using VIS breakpoints.
+Default assumption: **mobile-first using VIS breakpoints**.

 # 4. Canonical Anatomy Freeze (MANDATORY)